 Under the rule, members of the public could file complaints with HUD if program participants are not living up to their AFFH commitments and other accountability provisions.

 How Philanthropy Can Take Action

-On February 9, 2023, HUD published the proposed rule into the Federal Register and public comments are accepted until April 24, 2023.
+On February 9, 2023, HUD published the proposed rule into the Federal Register and public comments are now accepted until April 24, 2023.
 Read the press announcement here.

 Funders Together is working closely with partners to provide support on the public comment submission process to ensure the rule receives enough support to be fully implemented.
 Philanthropy can take action and join in with other community partners to support this proposed rule by: